 Open Pit is not a beach.
-This is a name of an area was used by Australian tin mining company BHP Billiton (1971-1985) and later on handed over to German company Preussag GmbH of Hannover as their main operation field for tin mining activity until late 1989.
-This place is unique because it was actually a hill named Gunong Kik Karak.
+This is the name of an area that was used by Australian mining company BHP Billiton (Billiton is the international name of Belitung) (1971-1985) and later transferred to a German company called Preussag GmbH of Hannover, where they were used as a tin mining operations center until late 1989.

 Comments Open Pit Mining